ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 "do these classes share code" but "could one of these be true while the other is false, for a reason an engineer would act on?"

-The one place the library still violates this is documented under [Known deviations](./DETECTOR_TAXONOMY.md#known-deviations): `DefaultScoreCalculator` re-derives `high-rtt`, `high-jitter` and `high-packetloss` from raw stats with its own thresholds, in parallel with the three detectors that now own those conditions.
-Two sets of thresholds for one condition, with no guarantee they agree.
+Until 4.9.0 the library violated this in one place, recorded under [Known deviations](./DETECTOR_TAXONOMY.md#known-deviations): `DefaultScoreCalculator` re-derived `high-rtt`, `high-jitter` and `high-packetloss` from raw stats with its own thresholds, in parallel with the detectors that own those conditions — two sets of thresholds for one condition, with no guarantee they agreed.
+The calculator now reads the open issues instead, and those three reason keys are gone.

 ## What this model deliberately does not do